smithna/employee-demo/README.md

 ### List all employees

-You can run this GraphQL query in GraphQL Playground to return all employees and their IDs.
+You can run this GraphQL query in GraphQL Playground to return all employees with their IDs and names.

     query listAllEmployees{
       Employee{